James-Fleming12/ReShop/README.md

     - The server is technically in the client
     - The client interacts with the server separately (REST API)

+## TODO:
+1. Transfer Frontend Client to AstroJS
+2. Figure out Astro interaction with Express REST API
+    - Decide if Express is the desired framework

 ## Making Edits:
 1. Client:
     - New Components/Pages can be added anywhere as long as they are exported